Nebraska Cornhuskers football: Iowa

 Nebraska and Iowa first met on November 26, 1891, a 22–0 Hawkeyes win in Omaha that was NU's first game against an out-of-state opponent.
 A year later the schools became founding members of the Western Interstate University Football Association and played annually in Omaha (or suburb Council Bluffs) until Iowa joined the Big Nine (now the Big Ten) in 1900.
 Due to the ease of travel between Lincoln and Iowa City, Nebraska and Iowa played regularly as out-of-conference opponents until shortly after World War II.

 NU won five of just six games in the series from 1947 through 2010, though a 10–7 upset of No. 7 Nebraska in 1981 was instrumental in Hayden Fry's Iowa rebuild.
 The teams have played annually for the Heroes Trophy since Nebraska joined the Big Ten in 2011.

 Following Big Ten expansion in 2024, the Hawkeyes are the Cornhuskers' only permanent conference opponent; Nebraska is one of three for Iowa, along with Minnesota and Wisconsin.
+Since joining the Big Ten, Nebraska has gone 4–11 against Iowa, losing 10 of the last 11 as of the 2025 season.

-Nebraska leads the series 30–22–3.
-Iowa holds the Heroes Trophy after its 2024 win in Iowa City.
-The teams will play next on November 28, 2025.
+Nebraska leads the series 30–23–3.
+Iowa holds the Heroes Trophy after its 2025 win in Lincoln.
+The teams will play next in 2026.